All planning checklists

 Review cancellation policies

-Be aware that many New Forest operators have strict peak season cancellation policies.
+Many New Forest operators have strict peak season cancellation policies.

 Easy·Standard impact